Alternative Methods of Protecting Pipes

 Scale Prevention Offerings from Pure Water Products

 We do not sell magnets or electronic conditioners, but we do offer small poly-phosphate cartridges and feed systems (pumps, tanks, media) for larger applications.
 We have Siliphos in bulk and can put it in cartridges for whole house scale prevention.
 We have Spectraguard for large RO protection.
 We have KDF in bulk, in cartridges, and in shower filters.
 We have all sizes of TAC (OneFlow, formerly branded as ScaleNet).
 With these we stock media, cartridges, and pre-built units.
-We have a very good sequestering product called Unrust for iron and hardness in irrigation wells.
+See our TAC units on our main website.

 And, yes, we do have lots of water softeners, both single tank and twins, in different formats and sizes.
 They cost about 1/4 as much as the telemarketers’ systems, but you don’t get a free year’s supply of soap.